 Apart from Heidelberg Castle, you can visit Hauptstrasse and Altstadt (old town), the Church of the Holy Spirit, and Heidelberg University.

 Cologne is one of the oldest towns in Germany.
 It was built by the Romans in 38 BC.
 The town is situated on the banks of the Rhine.
-From Gothic architecture to appealing old town to riverside attractions, Cologne has everything a tourist looks for.
+Cologne has everything a tourist looks for, from Gothic architecture to appealing old town to riverside attractions.

 Cologne Cathedral is an international pilgrimage site in the town.
 It holds the shrine of the Three Wise Men.
 Today, it is a UNESCO site and the most visited attraction in Germany.